AppStoreFoundation/docs/README.md

 ## What is the AppCoins protocol ?

-The AppCoins protocol is an open and distributed platform built on the Ethereum blockchain.
+The AppCoins protocol is an open, neutral and distributed platform built on the Ethereum blockchain.

 It aims to mitigate the current inherent deficiencies of app stores.
 By marrying blockchain technology with app store technology, app advertising, in-app billing and app-approval can be drastically improved and sped up through disintermediation and redistributing the unlocked value to end-users and developers.